BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 The intended endgame is a final boss called the Magical Circuit.
 There are no plans for a postgame.

-Multiplayer support is not planned, as starting with nothing includes starting without freinds.
+Multiplayer support is not planned, as starting with nothing includes starting without friends.
 However, networking still may be implemented for other things.

 ## Specific short-term goals

 ### Basic software things

 - [ ] Checks
-	- [ ] Verification of OS
+	- [X] Verification of OS
 	- [ ] Verification of assets
-	- [ ] Verification of battery
+	- [X] Verification of battery
 - [ ] Setting up SDL
 - [ ] Cleanup
 - [ ] Crash handler